aridjayarecipes/cutesrecipes.web.app/content/post/2549-recipe-of-homemade-healthy-soup-with-broccoli.md

 1. Get to taste Salt

 Serve: Season to taste and serve with crusty bread.
 I tried to make a great broccoli soup six months ago.
-I gave up after several failed attempts, and recently tried again after discovering Sarah Jampel&#39;s We could all use some extra right now.
-Fresh &amp; Healthy Broccoli Cheese Soup Ingredients.
+I gave up after several failed attempts, and recently tried again after discovering Sarah Jampel's We could all use some extra right now.
+Fresh & Healthy Broccoli Cheese Soup Ingredients.

 <!--inarticleads2-->